Banno/docker-rabbitmq/README.md

 - rabbitmq env variables for user/pass should be specified at run time.
   - by default they're `rabbit` and `rabbit`.
-- setting the hostname via docker is a really good idea.
+- setting the hostname via docker is a really good idea, otherwise it'll be the short container id.
 - the `.erlang.cookie` is specified at build time.
   - this helps to ensure that we can keep it the same across machines.